 The scheme was introduced last August during Melbourne’s stage four coronavirus restrictions, and required all businesses that continued to operate in physical workplaces to issue permits to workers.

-Both businesses and individuals face significant fines if worker permits are not used, or the rules of the scheme are breached.
+Melbourne businesses will need to provide the permits to workers as of 11.59pm, Tuesday, August 17, 2021, and both businesses and individuals could face significant fines if the permits are not used, or the rules of the scheme are breached.

 Here’s what businesses need to know about the new Melbourne worker permits.

 Do all workers need a permit?

 Yes.
 All workers that are participating in on-site work will need a permit.

 According to Business Victoria, employers will need to issue worker permits if their business is on the government’s list of authorised activities, employers are working in approved categories for on-site work, and the employees cannot work from home.

 Permits are not needed if every employee in the business is exclusively working from home, or an employee is at risk working from home, such as at risk of family violence.
 Permits are also not needed for health workers, emergency services workers and those in law enforcement, who already carry with them employer-issued photographic identification.

 Employees must not use their work permit if they test positive for COVID-19 and are therefore required to self-isolate, or they are a close contact of someone who has tested positive.